EricGao888/JavaWeb/README.md

 - Add the JSTL JAR and JSTL-API JAR under the WEB-INF/lib folder.
 - Add the content.xml under the META-INF to config JDBC.
 - The @Resource is assocated with the name in the context.xml.
+- Files in the ```sql``` folder is used to set up the table in database.
+- Servlet files are under the folder `src` and JSP files are under the folder `WebContent`.
+- web.xml under the `WEB-INF` folder is used to determine the order of pages to be used as mainpage.

 ## Trouble Shooting
 - Modifying the 'Server' folder automatically created by Eclipse will cause problem, you can delete the hidden '.metadata' folder to repair the bug.